datalakehouse/docs/docs/products/postgresql/concepts/timescaledb.rst

 The data in these examples consists of a measured value (temperature or position) corresponding to the time at which the reading of the value took place.

-Enable TimescaleDB on DLH for PostgreSQL
+Enable TimescaleDB on datalakehouse for PostgreSQL
 ------------------------------------------

 TimescaleDB is available as an extension; you can enable it by running::